Avatadahmad/RSA/Readme.md

 ### Dongming
 - [ ] Write code to do cross-validation
-	 (output: a matrix with two rows; one is actural result and other one is predicted result) (divide data into train_set, test_set, called test_trees to give result)
+	 (output: a matrix with two rows; one is actural result and other one is predicted result + 10 trees) (divide data into train_set, test_set, called test_trees to give result)

 ### Richard